Monday, October 28, 2024

 About fifteen years ago I traveled to England to visit friends I had not seen in a very long time.
 They indulged me completely and took me to several Royal Society for the Protection of Birds (RSBP) sanctuaries and even joined me in the activity of birding and seemed to enjoy themselves, although I don't think they carried on after I returned home.
 We birded the RSPB sanctuaries in Norfolk and took a car trip to Wales.
 While in Wales we visited Skomer Island (wind direction made landing the boat unsafe to disembark) and then Ramsey Island.
 Both were marvelous experiences.
 On Ramsey Island there was a table manned by a couple of young people to encourage others to join the RSPB.
 (Both Skomer and Ramsey islands and others are RSPB sanctuaries.)
 I thought why not, and used my credit card to pay the small fee.
 I have been a member ever since.
 The annual membership includes my membership card and a card for a visitor to accompany me on a sanctuary visit, a bi-monthly journal which covers endeavors throughout the whole United Kingdom.
 I've never been offered swag, there are no follow-up requests to give more money and the membership fee is the fee - not a selection of choices going from low to high.
 Most importantly, the efforts of the RSBP seem all-inclusive.
 The RSPB does, for a much smaller country of course, what ten or more such organizations say they do in the United States.
 The RSPB is laser focused on protecting species, preserving and expanding habitat, and educating and engaging the UK citizenry.

 I guess it's just the American way.
 Big country, big worries, muddled politics, and it all requires a separate organization to address the wide variety of problems, all of which require a lot of money from wherever they can get it.
 They play upon our interests and our guilt.
 It my case this occasionally works.
 It's not just environmental organizations.
 This seems to be how money is raised by organizations of all kinds in the United States.
+I've been tangled in this process of fund raising for at least the past 40 years.
+It must be working.

 I'm not sure what to do with all of these calendars.
 I'll probably give them away to family and friends.
 The irony is that many people no longer even use wall-hanging calendars.
-The nice photos are usually the main attraction.
-I've kept the five Christmas cards I recently received and will send them to friends at the holidays.
+The nice photos are the main attraction.
+I've kept the Christmas cards I recently received and will send them to friends at the holidays.
 But I'm sure of one thing.
 All this unnecessary paper, all this clutter, all this junk!
 We need a better way to fund and address the issues, environmental and others, that we care about.

 No comments: